cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 it is also important to limit the number of channels so it does not become too confusing

--   TODO: can slack configured to send e-mail?
+-   [ ] TODO: Open, can slack configured to send e-mail?

 ## Creating Text (Gregor)

-TODO Introduction
+-   [ ] TODO: Gregor, Introduction

 ### Dictation (Windows 10 try out, Agness)